itworkslol/skylight/README.md

 **Skylight** is an app for checking shadows from nearby buildings at different times of day/year.

-The building data currently only covers Sydney.
-This can be replaced with data for any other place.
+The building data currently only covers Sydney and Hong Kong.
+Data for other cities can be added, see below for instructions.

 [**Live Demo**](https://it.works.lol/skylight/)